Browse the complete wines index →

 Wines

-Every wine with at least 3 z-qualifying Vivino reviewers, ranked on a 90% confidence-interval floor and dual-scored (z-normalized + raw average).
+Every wine with at least 3 z-qualifying Vivino reviewers, ranked on the mean per-reviewer z-score and dual-scored (z-normalized + raw average).

 Top of the rankings